fozer15/Fitness-Management-App/README.md

 - cd client
 - npm install

+(It may take a while to download all the dependencies)

 Go into the server folder of the project and install dependencies using the following commands:

 - cd ../server